 – Coley Dale, Senior Director, Ctrip

 Edinburgh has a diverse population representing a large pool of native foreign language speakers that contact centre employers can draw upon.
 The city has thousands of residents fluent in languages besides English, among them Polish (21,000+ speakers); French (11,000+ speakers); German (7,000+ speakers); Italian (5,000+ speakers); and Spanish (4,000+ speakers).
 The city's large student population provides a plentiful source of flexible, skilled workers, many of them fluent in multiple languages.
+The Edinburgh accent has been named one of the most popular in the world.

 [SYKES] looked at Edinburgh primarily as being a very cosmopolitan city in terms of a large catchment of university-educated and higher-degree educated people, but also cosmopolitan in the spread of multi-national people.
 Edinburgh and Scotland was chosen, basically, for the customer care skills that are renowned in Scotland.
 Edinburgh was chosen primarily because of its cosmopolitan roots.
 This enabled it to get the languages that were required, coupled with the ability to get good, educated, skilled people to deal with the customers.